statOmics/MSqRob/README.md

 ## 1. MSqRob as a standalone application for Windows

 When you are a Windows user who only wants to use the functionality of the MSqRob Shiny App and who doesn't foresee to use R in the near future, you can go for the MSqRob standalone version.
-Note that this distribution is around 500 MB in size, as it contains the R framework internally, so if you have R already installed on your computer, you might consider to install MSqRob within the R framework (see below).
+Note that this distribution is currently 596 MB in size, as it contains the R framework internally, so if you have R already installed on your computer, you might consider to install MSqRob within the R framework (see below).

 ### 1.1.
 Install MSqRob as a standalone application (Windows only!)